bharatnc/bharatnc.github.io/_posts/2016-12-19-Kickstarting-Ruby-and-SQLite3.markdown

 title: "Kickstarting  database skills with simple Ruby and Sqlite3"
 date: "2016-12-19"
 slug: "Ruby and Sqlite3"
 description: "Get started with Ruby and SQLite3.
 A fairly straight forward tutorial guiding beginners to begin exploring the world of Ruby and SQLite3.
-Not to forget, there would be more posts related to SQLite3 based on Python and the Ruby programming languages."
+Not to forget, there would be more posts related to SQLite3 based on Python and Ruby programming languages."
 category:
   - Ruby
   - SQLite3